 2.1.
 Regional Assignments and Advancement: After registration closes, teams will be assigned to regions based on geography, local bar association resources, and competitive balance.
 E.g., a team may be assigned to a region other than its natural geographic region in order to create an even number of teams for each tournament.
 Each regional tournament will advance its proportionate share of teams to compete in the State tournament, which is determined by calculating the ratio of the number of teams in the regional tournament to the number of teams registered in the state.
+In order to maintain appropriate representation at the state tournament, the CBA Mock Trial Committee will do our best to have a balanced representation of teams advanced throughout the state.
 Teams may not request to switch regional tournaments unless there are extreme extenuating circumstances.
 Any changes must be approved by the State Coordinator.